bigwiv/Biopython-cn/en/chr04.rst

 You could take the parent sequence, slice it to extract 5:18, and then take the reverse complement.
-If you are using Biopython 1.59 or later, the feature location°Øs start and end are integer like so this works:
+If you are using Biopython 1.59 or later, the feature location‚Äôs start and end are integer like so this works:

 .. code:: verbatim